reeseovine/searx-material/README.md

 # Searx Material 3 theme

-This is a theme for Searx which uses Google's Material Design 3 with a color palette generated from Searx's logo.
+A theme for [Searx](https://searx.me) which follows Google's Material Design 3 guidelines and uses a color palette generated from Searx's logo.

 This theme is purely CSS which means I had to use a few "hacks" to get some things to work, and other things I would've liked are just not possible.
 However, being purely CSS means that you can use this theme with a CSS injector browser extension such as Stylus.